 - Complete at least 45 semester hours of course work, which includes very specific courses, as outlined in the above-posted application.

 - Meet minimum basic skills requirements in reading, writing, and math.
-This could be fulfilled through scores on the SAT, ACT, or WEST-B. See Basic Skills Testing page.
+This can be fulfilled through scores on the SAT, ACT, or WEST-B. See Basic Skills Testing page.